 Press Menu, and select Settings and then Tone settings.
-You can find the same settings in the Profiles menu, see Profiles (Menu 3) on page 80.
-Note that the settings you make, change the settings in the active profile.
+You can find the same settings in the Profiles menu, see Profiles (Menu 4) on page 79.
+Note that the settings you make, will change the settings in the active profile.

-Select Incoming call alert to select how the phone notifies you of an incoming voice call.
+Select Incoming call alert to choose how the phone notifies you of an incoming voice call.
 The options are Ringing, Ascending, Ring once, Beep once and Off.